Manitoba Council for International Cooperation – Water Bottles and Pop Sockets

 An important component of the work MCIC carries out in Manitoba includes providing valuable educational resources and meaningful opportunities to engage with students, educators, and communities in the field of international and local development issues.
 Through public engagement, MCIC offers a range of workshops, games and programs to educate Manitobans on global issues and encourages them to act as global citizens.
-As part of this goal, MCIC sought out Fairware because of their ethical sourcing to create items that promoted the United Nation’s Sustainable Development Goals (SDGs).
+As part of this goal, MCIC sought Fairware because of their ethical sourcing to create items promoting the United Nation’s Sustainable Development Goals (SDGs).

 The Sustainable Development Goals (SDGs), also known as the Global Goals, were adopted by all United Nations Member States in 2015 as a call to action and to provide a shared blueprint for people, planet, peace, prosperity, and partnership by 2030.